kusumotonorio/factlog/README.md

 ```
 Other creatures might also like cheese...

 You can also use sequences, lists, and tuples as goal definition arguments.

-The list in Factor is created by a chain of `cons-pair` tuples, but you can use a special syntax in logica to describe it.
+Note that the list used with logica is logica's own, not the list of `lists`vocabulary bundled with Factor.
+The list is created by a chain of `cons-pair` tuples, but you can use a special syntax to describe it.
 ```
 L[ Tom Jerry Nibbles ] .
 ⟹ L[ Tom Jerry Nibbles ]
 ```
-Note that the list used with logica is logica's own, not the list of `lists`vocabulary bundled with Factor.

 The syntax of list descriptions allows you to describe "head" and "tail".
 ```
 L[ HEAD | TAIL ]